 Mobile Device Security Tips & Recommendations

-Using the Internet on your mobile device is not always secure.
+The Internet is a great place where the possibilities are endless.
+From easily going online to search and buy or for your personal or business use, to creating a complete itinerary for an upcoming trip, the internet allows you to do almost anything.
+But using the Internet is not always secure.
 Hackers can steal your data from your Internet connected smartphone or tablet.
 Consider applying mobile device security measures, to help protect personal and private information on your device.

 Five things you can do now to help keep your mobile device and maintain personal data security are;

 A Virtual Private Network (VPN) is a service you can use to help you access the web both privately and safely.
 A VPN mobile app like VPNpro, routes your connection through a private server.
 As a result, it hides your online actions from people who might be spying on your Internet activities.

 Many VPN apps are available for different mobile platforms.
 Android users can head to the Google Play Store to search for a reliable and well reviewed VPN application, while Apple iOS users can access the Apple App Store to browse security apps for iPhones.
 Use a VPN app for your different online activities.
 A VPN can help you keep your data safe and secure.
 A few example scenarios where the app becomes useful include;

 - Accessing banking or share trading websites or any private browsing

 - Watching restricted or IP blocked content when required

 - Downloading apps unavailable in your country, due to IP address

 - Masking online presence on a public WiFi network

 Mobile device security shouldn’t be restricted to only when connecting to the Internet or WiFi.
 Consider adding an extra layer of protection on your phone from people nearby.
 You may want to hide sensitive information from someone sitting next to you on public transport, or in another crowded public place.